How Long Does It Take For A Sprain To Heal?

 Now you understand what a sprain feels and looks like, it’s important to touch upon what to do for a sprained ankle, knee, wrist, or other joint – and it’s all about RICE!

-• REST: Make sure to rest the affected area as much as possible.
+REST: Make sure you rest the affected area as much as possible.
 Try not to move the injured ligament or put too much pressure on it, as it may cause further pain and damage.

 How long does an ankle sprain take to heal?